dcox01/AM207-2020-Getting-a-CLUE/README.md

 Austin Rochon

-In the main notebook in this repository: AM207_reportwe recreate and explore much of the work from the following recent paper :
+In the main notebook in this repository "AM207Report.ipynb" which we recreate and explore much of the work from the following recent paper.

 A. Javier et al. 'Getting a CLUE: A Method for Explaining Uncertainty Estimates' arXiv:2006.06848v1by 2020